 - Decision Driven Presentations.
 In a decision driven presentation, you're in the spotlight to provide a recommendation or plan to your audience.
 These often take place in the work environment.

 Let's talk about specific approaches for each of these presentation types.
-Throughout this tutorial, I'm going to use the Fluent PowerPoint Template to create closing slides.
-This presentation has plenty of ideas for attractive slides and is easy to work with.
+Throughout this tutorial, I'm going to use premium PowerPoint templates from Envato Elements to create closing slides.
+These templates give you plenty of ideas for attractive slides and are professionally designed and easy to work with.

-Grab Fluent or other popular PowerPoint themes from Envato Elements.
+Grab some popular PowerPoint themes from Envato Elements.
 Elements is a special offer that gives you unlimited access to creative resources, such as presentation templates, web themes, photos, and more.